echogarden-project/echogarden/docs/Tasklist.md

 * Parse VTT's language

 ### Synthesis
 * Option to disable alignment (only for some engines).
-Alternative: use a low granularity setting that is very fast to compute
+Alternative: use a low granularity DTW setting that is very fast to compute
 * Find places to add commas (",") to improve speech fluency.
 VITS voices don't normally add speech breaks if there is no punctuation
-* An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech.
+* An isolated dash " - " can be converted to a " , " to ensure there's a break in the speech
 * Ensure abbreviations like "Ph.d" or names like are segmented and read correctly (does `cldr` treat it as a word?
 Maybe eSpeak doesn't recognize it as a word).
 "C#" and ".NET" as well
 * Find way to manually reset voice list cache
 * When synthesized text isn't pre-split to sentences, apply sentence splits by using the existing method to convert the output of word timelines to sentence/segment timelines
 * Some `sapi` voices and `msspeech` languages output phones that are converted to Microsoft alphabet, not IPA symbols.
 Try to see if these can be translated to IPA
 * Decide whether asterisk `*` should be spoken when using `speak-url` or `speak-wikipedia`
 * Add partial SSML support for all engines.
-In particular, allow changing language or voice using the `<voice>` and `<lang>` tags, `<say-as>` and `<phoneme>` where possible.
+In particular, allow changing language or voice using the `<voice>` and `<lang>` tags, `<say-as>` and `<phoneme>` where possible
-* Try to remove reliance on `()` after `.` character hack in `EspeakTTS.synthesizeFragments`.
+* Try to remove reliance on `()` after `.` character hack in `EspeakTTS.synthesizeFragments`
 * eSpeak IPA output puts stress marks on vowels, not syllables - which is the standard for IPA.
-Consider how to make a conversion to and from these two approaches (possibly detect it automatically).
+Consider how to make a conversion to and from these two approaches (possibly detect it automatically)
 * Decide if `msspeech` engine should be selected if available.
 This would require attempting to load a matching voice, and falling back if it is not installed
 * Speaker-specific voice option
 * Use VAD on the synthesized audio file to get more accurate sentence or word segmentation
 * When `splitToSentences` is set to `false`, the timeline doesn't include proper sentences.
-Find a way to pass larger sections to the TTS, but still have proper sentences in the timeline.
+Find a way to pass larger sections to the TTS, but still have proper sentences in the timeline

 ### Synthesis / preprocessing
 * Extend the heteronyms JSON document with additional words like "conducts", "survey", "protest", "transport", "abuse", "combat", "combats", "affect", "contest", "detail", "marked", "contrast", "construct", "constructs", "console", "recall", "permit", "permits", "prospect", "prospects", "proceed", "proceeds", "invite", "reject", "deserts", "transcript", "transcripts", "compact", "impact", "impacts"
 * Full date normalization (e.g. `21 August 2023`, `21 Aug 2023`, `August 21, 2023`)
-* Add support for capitalized-only rules, and possibly also all uppercase / all lowercase rules.
+* Add support for capitalized-only rules, and possibly also all uppercase / all lowercase rules
 * Add support for multiple words in `precededBy` and `succeededBy`
 * Support substituting to graphemes in lexicons, not only phonemes
 * Cache lexicons to avoid parsing the JSON each time it is loaded (this may not be needed for if the file is relatively small)